RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/README.md

  - download_latest_data.py
         Run this first to download the reference sim data from the google drive.
 The new data will be compared to these files.
 They will end up in a directory `latest_ref_data`.
+        An optional parameter "--with-inputs" will download the input data stored on the Google Drive such as large beams and sky models.
+        The input data is saved into the same directory as the script.

  - compare_with_last.py
         Given the paths to the latest output files (uvh5), this will compare the data in those files